Key Points

 The irrevocable life insurance trust is an advanced estate planning vehicle that can be used to hold death benefit proceeds for your beneficiaries.

-Two of the major benefits of an ILIT are
+Two of the significant benefits of an ILIT are

 What if the Life Insurance Requires Regular Payments?